sparkflows/sparkflows-docs/docs/tutorials/data-exploration/visualizations.rst

 Graphing MSRP vs Sale Labelled by Status
 -----------------------

-We use the ``Columns Cardinality`` node to find the number of unique values in a string variable.
-In this case we are using cardinality to gauge the relationship between publishers, authors, and books.
-We can see that publishers on average publish 14 books, while authors on average write 2.4 books.
+We use the ``Bubble Chart`` node to create a scattergram, with point's size and color determined by additional variables.
+By creating bubbles instead of points, we can display more information in a single chart.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^